Exploring QCD matter in extreme conditions with Machine Learning

 \subsubsection{Flow-based Variational Learning}

-Being similar to the above-mentioned variational autoregressive network models (see Sec.~\ref{van}), the flow-based models construct the variational ansatz using normalizing flows (NF) for the target distribution, to further approach and learn the desired distribution via minimizing the variational free energy.
-Again, technically, it is minimizing the reverse mode of KL divergence between the flow constructed variational distribution and the target one.
+Analogous to the above-mentioned variational autoregressive network models (refer to Sec.~\ref{van}), flow-based models employ normalizing flows (NF) to construct the variational ansatz for the target distribution, with the primary objective of approximating and learning the desired distribution by minimizing the variational free energy.
+Again, technically, this process involves minimizing the reverse mode of Kullback-Leibler (KL) divergence between the variational distribution constructed by the flow-based model and the target distribution.

-Though introduced already in Sec.~\ref{subsubsec:gm}, we briefly explain the NF idea in the context of field configuration generation for the sake of terminology consistency in following.
-Generally speaking, NF construct a flexible and tractable probability distribution by providing a generative bijective transformation between a naive prior distribution $p_u(u)$ (e.g., multivariate Gaussians) and the variational distribution $q_{\theta}(\phi)$ (to approach the target distribution), $\phi=f_{\theta}(u)\sim q_{\theta}(\phi)$, which is parametrized by neural networks with trainable parameters denoted as $\{\theta\}$ and specially designed to keep the transformation invertible.
-Through probability conservation (i.e., change of variable theorem for probability distribution) one easily get the connection between the variational distribution and prior, $q_{\theta}(\phi)=p_u(u)|\det\frac{\partial f_{\theta}(u)}{\partial u}|^{-1}$.
-With the prior probability easily evaluable and the Jacobian determinant $J_f$ computable, one can calculate the variational probability $q_{\theta}(\phi)$ on any samples to allow for further minimization on the varitional free energy.
-Thus the key recipe in constructing feasible flow model is to make the network represented transformation $f_{\theta}$ to be invertible, differentiable and composable.
-As the most common flow-based model, Real NVP structure (see Sec.~\ref{subsubsec:gm} for details) are often applied, which constructs the transformation $f_{\theta}$ by composing a series of affine coupling layers (see its schematic diagram in Fig.~\ref{fig:3:normflow}) each looks like:
+Though previously introduced in Sec.~\ref{subsubsec:gm}, we provide a brief explanation of the normalizing flow (NF) applications in the context of field configuration generation for the sake of terminology consistency in the following discussion.
+Generally, NF establishes a flexible and tractable probability distribution by facilitating a generative bijective transformation between a naive prior distribution $p_u(u)$ (e.g., multivariate Gaussians) and the variational distribution $q_{\theta}(\phi)$ (aimed at approaching the target distribution), $\phi=f_{\theta}(u)\sim q_{\theta}(\phi)$.
+This transformation is parametrized by neural networks with trainable parameters denoted as $\{\theta\}$, and is specifically designed to possess invertibility.
+Through the principle of probability conservation (i.e., the change of variable theorem for the probability distribution), one can easily derive the connection between the variational distribution and prior as $q_{\theta}(\phi)=p_u(u)|\det\frac{\partial f_{\theta}(u)}{\partial u}|^{-1}$.
+Given that the prior probability is easily evaluable and the Jacobian determinant $J_f$ is computable, one can calculate the variational probability $q_{\theta}(\phi)$ on any samples, allowing for further minimization of the variational free energy.
+Therefore, the key recipe in constructing a viable flow model is ensuring that the network represented transformation $f_{\theta}$ is invertible, differentiable, and composable.
+As the most common flow-based model, Real NVP structure (see Sec.~\ref{subsubsec:gm} for details) is frequently employed, which constructs the transformation $f_{\theta}$ by composing a series of affine coupling layers (see its schematic diagram in Fig.~\ref{fig:3:normflow}) each structured as follows: